 .
 Extract d1000.zip

-to the directory and inside you will find two .DSK
+to the directory, inside you will find two .DSK

 files and a README.TXT